Quantum computing will change information technology in a way that we have never seen before.

 Post-quantum cryptography describes cryptographic algorithms running on conventional computers (as opposed to quantum cryptography running on a quantum computer) but relying on mathematical problems that are believed to be hard for conventional and quantum computers.
 As long as there is no efficient quantum algorithm that solves exactly these problems more efficiently, we can assume that they cannot be broken by quantum computers.

 In 2016, the U.S. National Institute for Standards and Technology (NIST) initialized a process to standardize such quantum computer resistant algorithms.
-The process is currently in the second phase and according to NIST's timeline draft standards will be available around 2022-2024.
+The process is currently in the fourth phase of evaluating standard algorithms for post-quantum secure encryption, with the first four quantum-resistant cryptographic algorithms - CRYSTALS-Kyber for encryption and CRYSTALS-Dilithium, FALCON and SPHINCS+ for digital signatures - already being announced.

 Developing and deploying post-quantum cryptography is quite urgent.
 Even though quantum computers capable of breaking the cryptosystems we use today might not become reality in short term, experience has shown us that rolling out new cryptographic standards takes a lot of time.
 New algorithms have to be evaluated carefully, their security has to be proven by intensive cryptanalysis and efficient implementations have to be found.
 For instance, even though Elliptic Curve Cryptography was first proposed in the late 1980s, it has only been adapted for mass usage some years ago.